Sri Lanka PM offers protesters talks as opposition eyes no-confidence vote | Politics

 "If protesters are ready to discuss their proposals to resolve the challenges currently facing the nation, then the prime minister is ready to invite their representatives for talks," the office said.
 Some of the protesters at the tent encampment, which has been growing over recent days with food stalls, medical facilities and phone charging stations, said this week they would only leave if the Rajapaksas stepped down.

 Sri Lanka is due to begin negotiations with the International Monetary Fund (IMF) next week for a loan programme, after months of delay as the crisis worsened.
-S&P Global Ratings on Wednesday lowered Sri Lanka's foreign currency rating to "CC" from "CCC", citing the economic crisis in the country and rising external funding pressures.
+Multiple ratings agencies on Wednesday downgraded Sri Lanka's sovereign rating, citing the economic crisis in the country and rising external funding pressures.

-"Sri Lanka's debt restructuring process is likely to be complicated and may take months to complete," the ratings agency said in a statement.
-"The negative outlook on the ratings reflects the high risk to commercial debt repayment in the context of Sri Lanka's economic, external, and fiscal pressures," it added.
+Fitch also downgraded Sri Lanka's foreign-currency rating and said the move reflects its view that a sovereign default process has begun.
+"Sri Lanka's debt restructuring process is likely to be complicated and may take months to complete," S&P Global said in a statement.

 Earlier on Wednesday, the World Bank revised Sri Lanka's growth estimates to 2.4% from 2.1% earlier, but warned that the economic outlook continues to remain uncertain.
 On Tuesday, the central bank chief said he was suspending foreign debt payments and diverting dwindling foreign reserves to importing essentials.